danielmiessler/fabric/README.md

   --model MODEL, -m MODEL
                         Select the model to use.
-NOTE: Will not work if you have set a default model. please use --clear to clear persistance before using this flag --listmodels          List all available models --context, -c         Use Context file (context.md) to add context to your pattern
+NOTE: Will not work if you have set a default model. please use --clear to clear persistence before using this flag --listmodels          List all available models --context, -c         Use Context file (context.md) to add context to your pattern